Cyber Black Friday

 Cyber Black Friday is a marketing term for the online version of Black Friday, the day after Thanksgiving Day in the United States.
 The term made its debut in a 2009 press release entitled "Black Friday Goes Online for Cyber Black Friday".
 According to TechCrunch, there was $9 billion in online sales on Cyber Black Friday, which is up 21.6% from 2019.
 With this, the average cart-size for a shopper was $95.60, and Shopify noted that there was an average of $6.3 million spent per minute across their more than one million merchant platform.
 A lot of this spending was directed towards technological devices, primarily smart phones.
 Of the $9 billion is sales, $3.6 billion (40%) was for smart phones.
 However, Cyber Black Friday is still inferior to its sister, Cyber Monday.
 Cyber Monday is primarily known to offer more discounted items, and is projected to reach sales between $11.2 billion and $13 billion in 2020.
-On a more promising no†e, Gian Fulgoni of comScore said, "Black Friday, better known as a shopping bonanza in brick-and-mortar retail stores, is increasingly becoming one of the landmark days in the online holiday shopping world."
+On a more promising note, Gian Fulgoni of comScore said, "Black Friday, better known as a shopping bonanza in brick-and-mortar retail stores, is increasingly becoming one of the landmark days in the online holiday shopping world."

 Some Cyber Black Friday sales are short-lived, last through the weekend, into Cyber Monday, and beyond.